 The City has two types of traffic signals: fixed-time signals and traffic actuated signals.
 Fixed-time signals are set for average conditions and change at predetermined time intervals.
 Traffic actuated signals detect vehicles, including bicycles, and adjust the timing to optimize traffic flow at the intersection.

-Along major streets, with several traffic signals spaced at periodic intervals, the traffic signals are synchronized to provide coordinated movement along the major street.
+Major streets, with several traffic signals spaced at periodic intervals, the traffic signals are synchronized to provide coordinated movement along the major street.

 Before installing a traffic signal at an intersection, established minimum criteria, called "warrants," must be satisfied.
 The engineering review includes an examination of: